garagehive/garagehive.github.io/docs/garagehive-system-improvements.md

 # System Improvements
 The following is a list of system improvements in Garage Hive:

+### 6th February 2025
+* Improved the system to automatically update a resource's branch to match the new **User Branch Code** when it is changed in **Manage User** page, ensuring consistency and accuracy for users with linked resources.
+* Renamed **GDPR and Communication Policy** FastTab in Customer Card to **Data Protection and Communication Policy**, for better user understanding.

 ### 5th January 2025
 * Refinement to the schedule search.
 * Improvements to the TimeTastic integration.